Components of the Hilbert Scheme of smooth projective curves using ruled surfaces II: existence of non-reduced components: Introduction

 We remark that David Mumford showed in his famous paper on the pathologies of Hilbert scheme \cite{Mum62} that $\mathcal{I}_{14,24,3}$ is non-reduced.
-Since then a considerable number of examples of non-reduced components of the Hilbert scheme of space curves $\mathcal{I}_{d, g, 3}$ has been produced, see \cite{Ser81, GP82, Kle87, Ell87, BKM91, MP96, Nas06, KO15, Dan17}.
-However, all of them have relied on allocating a family of curves with desired invariants on a surface in $\mathbb{P}^3$, which suggests that to construct non-reduced components of $\mathcal{I}_{d, g, r}$ for $r \geq 4$ one needs to use a different approach.
+Since then, examples of non-reduced components of the Hilbert scheme of space curves $\mathcal{I}_{d, g, 3}$ have been produced in \cite{GP82, Kle87, Ell87, MP96, Nas06, KO15, Dan17}.
+However, all of them have relied on allocating a family of curves with desired invariants on a surface in $\mathbb{P}^3$.
+This suggests that to construct non-reduced components of $\mathcal{I}_{d, g, r}$ for $r \geq 4$, a different approach is needed.

 Note that showing that a component of $\mathcal{I}_{d,g,r}$ is non-reduced is equivalent to showing that a curve corresponding to a general point of the component has a first order deformation that does not extend infinitesimally.
-The last is harder to do when $r \geq 4$.
-To our knowledge, the only example of a non-reduced component of $\mathcal{I}_{d,g,r}$ in the case $r \geq 4$ has been the one given by Ciliberto, Lopez and Miranda, see \cite[Theorem 4.11]{CLM96}.
+This is more difficult to do when $r \geq 4$.
+To our knowledge, the only example of a non-reduced component of $\mathcal{I}_{d,g,r}$ for $r \geq 4$ is the one given by Ciliberto, Lopez and Miranda (see \cite[Theorem 4.11]{CLM96}).

-The primary objective of our study was to develop our understanding of the geometry of components of $\mathcal{I}_{d,g,r}$, in particular, the geometry of the families of curves related to those in \cite[Theorem 4.4]{CIK17}.
-To a large extent this work builds upon our previous papers \cite{CIK17} and \cite{CIK21} and should be regarded in their context.
-For this reason we consider integers $\gamma \geq 7$ and $g \geq 6\gamma + 5$ and fix the numbers $d$ and $R$ throughout the paper as
+The primary objective of our study was to develop our understanding of the geometry of components of $\mathcal{I}_{d,g,r}$, particularly the families of curves related to those in \cite[Theorem 4.4]{CIK17}.
+This work builds upon our previous papers \cite{CIK17} and \cite{CIK21} and should be regarded in their context.
+For this reason, we fix the numbers $d$ and $R$ throughout the paper as